ritaaktay/advent-of-code-2022/day-15/solution.md

 Are under consideration is between 0 < x < 4000000 and 0 < y < 4000000 coordinates.

 There will be only one slot in this entire range that can have a beacon.
+This means, there will be only one GAP.

-This means, If I go row by row and apply the previous calculation, the stage where the scanning ranges are concatenated will have all rows with a single range, except one, which will have two ranges, the exluded indices being the one with the distress beacon.
+If I go row by row and apply the previous calculation, the stage where the scanning ranges are concatenated will have all rows with a single range, except one, which will have two ranges, the exluded indices being the one with the distress beacon.(Ok, some rows have multiple ranges, where there is no gap between the end of one range and the start of another, as thechincally, they do not overlap, it's ok though, I can still look for whether there is a gap between the end of the first range and start of the next)

 ....
 So, can I loop through 4000000 rows? ....

-It takes 16.49 s but it got the right answer!
+It takes 16.49s but it got the right answer!

 Bug: